Canonical URL: https://www.bartlesvilleschools.org/bartlesville-schools-athletics_id132

 The season begins on March 1st and lasts until mid-May, with an off-season program from mid-September to near the end of November.

-The girls cross country team have placed first in the state 6A competition for the past three seasons (2014-16), while the boys team placed first in 2016 and second in the 2015 state meet.
+The girls cross country team have placed first in the state 6A competition in the 2014, 2015 and 2016 seasons and were state runners up in 2017.
+The boys team has placed first in 2016 and 2017 and were second in 2015.
 The boys also were honored as State Academic Champions in 2016 for their collective classroom performance.
-The cross country programs's head coach was named Oklahoma Cross Country Coach of the Year in 2014 and 2015.
+The cross country programs's head coach was named Oklahoma Cross Country Coach of the Year for both Boys and Girls teams by the U.S. Track & Field and Cross Country Coaches Association.

 Starting in the 6th grade, many runners stay with the program all seven years.
 The program kicks off with the annual Bruin Mile race, where about 500 elementary age kids get their first taste of cross country competition.
 High school and junior high participation averages around 120 runners.
 Varsity team participants are chosen from the top seven runners from the previous week’s meet.
 The season runs from the start of school in the fall through the beginning of November.